 As a compliance alternative to BigFix or Jamf, devices that do not handle High Risk Data can install a read-only application that provides encryption verification called VLRE (Very Lightweight Reporting Engine).
 This option comes with the caveat of increased system management by the user.

-This service meets the Information Security Office requirements.
+This service meets Stanford's Information Security Office requirements.

 There are no fees associated with this service.